adonisjs/v5-docs/content/guides/database/migrations.md

 You can create a new migration by running the following Ace command.
 The migration files are stored inside the `database/migrations` directory.

 :::note
-You can also create a Lucid model and the migration together by running the `node ace make:model -m' flag.
+You can also create a Lucid model and the migration together by running the `node ace make:model -m` flag.
 :::

 ```sh